Jefferson Health MyChart

 Radiofrequency Ablation RFA

-Jefferson is a leader in advanced endoscopic and surgical therapies for Barrett's esophagus.
+Jefferson Health is a leader in advanced endoscopic and surgical therapies for Barrett's esophagus.
 Our physicians pioneered radiofrequency ablation as a treatment of Barrett's esophagus in 2006.
 This treatment can completely reverse the damage to the esophagus tissue in 80 to 90 percent of cases, returning it to normal.
-On average, RFA requires four 30-minute outpatient procedures at intervals of two to three months.
+On average, radiofrequency ablation requires four 30-minute outpatient procedures at intervals of two to three months.
 Side effects are minimal and you can return to work within days of each procedure.

 Advanced Testing and Monitoring

-At Jefferson, we offer esophageal manometry to evaluate noncardiac chest pain, esophageal spasm, achalasia and other motility disorders.
+Jefferson Health offers esophageal manometry to evaluate noncardiac chest pain, esophageal spasm, achalasia and other motility disorders.

 Esophageal impedance, which measures nonacid reflux, is available for patients who have normal results from the 24-hour pH probe; it assesses whether gas or liquids reflux into the esophagus.